 Worm Tunnels

-And right in the corner, I have my worm tunnel, a simple way to compost scraps while feeding my soil with nutrient-rich worm castings.
-Each section has a purpose, making my garden easy to manage and incredibly efficient!
+And right in the corner, I have my worm tunnel—a simple way to compost scraps while feeding my soil with nutrient-rich worm castings in my vegetable garden layout.
+In a small vegetable garden layout, little systems like this make a huge difference because every element needs to serve a purpose.

 How to Install a Worm Tunnel and Improve Your Garden Soil